dongahn/resource-query/README.md

 114     }
 ```

-The scoring API object, `dfu`, contains relevant resource information
+The scoring API object, `dfu`, contains relevant resource information gathered
-gathered as part of the subtree and up walks.
+as part of the subtree and up walks.

-For example, you are visiting
-a `socket` vertex and `dfu` contains a map of all of the resources
+For example, you are visiting a `socket` vertex and `dfu` contains a map of
-that are at its subtree, which may be 18 compute cores and 4 units
+all of the resources that are at its subtree, which may be 18 compute cores
-of 16GB.
+and 4 units of 16GB.
 Further, if the resource request was `slot[1]->socket[2]->core[4]`,
-the passed `resources` at the `socket` vertex visit level
+the passed `resources` at the `socket` vertex visit level would be `core[4]`.

-would be `core[4]`.
-The method then checks the count satifiability
-of the visiting `socket`'s child resource and then calls
+The method then checks the count satifiability of the visiting `socket`'s
-`choose_accum_best_k ()` within `dfu` scoring API object
+child resource and then calls `choose_accum_best_k ()` within `dfu` scoring
-to choose the best matching 4 cores among
-however many cores available.
+API object to choose the best matching 4 cores among however many cores
+available. (line #105).

-`choose_accum_best_k ()` uses the scores that have already been
+`choose_accum_best_k ()` uses the scores that have already been calculated
-calculated during the subtree walk at the core resource level.
+during the subtree walk at the core resource level.
+Because the default
-Because the default comparator of this method is `fold::greater`,
+comparator of this method is `fold::greater`, it sorts the cores in
-it sorts the cores in descending ID order.
+descending ID order.

 If the visiting vertex satisfies the request, it sets the score
 of the visiting vertex using `set_overall_score ()` method.
 In this case, the score is merely the ID number of the visiting vertex.

 Similarly, `dom_finish_graph ()` performs the same logic
-as `dom_finish_vertex ()` but has been introduced so that
+as `dom_finish_vertex ()` but this has been introduced so that
-we can perform a selection for the root resource vertex
+we can perform a selection for the first level resource request when
-(e.g., `cluster[1]`) without having to introduce special
+the entire graph has completed (e.g., `cluster[1]`) without having to
-casing within `dom_finish_vtx ()`.
+introduce special casing within `dom_finish_vtx ()`.

-Finally, `dom_finish_slot ()` is introduced so that the match
+Finally, `dom_finish_slot ()` is introduced so that the match callback can
-callback can provide score information on the discovered slots
-using its comparator.
+provide score information on the discovered slots using its comparator.

-Note that, though, there exists no real `slot` resource vertex in the
+Note that, though, there is no real `slot` resource vertex in the
-resource graph, so you can't get a postorder visit event per each
+resource graph, so you cannot get a postorder visit event per each
 slot.
 Instead, the DFU traverser by itself will perform the satisfiability
 check on the child resource shape of each slot.
 But this matcher
-callback method still provides an opportunity to the match
+callback method still provides the match callback class with an
-callback class to score all of the the child resources
-of the discovered `slot`.
-This example
+opportunity to score all of the the child resources of the discovered
+`slot`.

-uses `choose_accum_all ()` method within the scoring API
+The examples in `dfu_match_id_based.hpp` uses `choose_accum_all ()`
-object to sort all of the child resources of `slot` according
+method within the scoring API object to sort all of the child resources
-to its selection policy.
+of `slot` according to its selection policy.

-The Scoring API classes and implementation are entirely
+The Scoring API classes and implementation are entirely located in
-located in `scoring_api.hpp`.
+`scoring_api.hpp`.

 ## Fully vs. Paritially Specified Resource Request

-The resource section of a job specification can be fully
+The resource section of a job specification can be fully or partitially
-or partitially hierarchically specified.
-A fully specified request describes
+hierarchically specified.
+A fully specified request describes the resource
-the resource shape fully from the root to the requested resources with respect
+shape fully from the root to the requested resources with respect
 to the resource graph data used by `resource-query`.
-A partially
+A partially specified
-specified resource request omits the prefix (i.e., from the root
+resource request omits the prefix (i.e., from the root to the highest-level
-to the highest-level resources in the request).
+resources in the request).
 For example, if the resource
 graph data used by `resource-query` is the following,

 ![](resource.png)

-then, the next fully hierarchically specifies
-the resource request:
+then, the next fully hierarchically specifies the resource request:

 ```yaml
 version: 1